 In order to achieve a consistent typographic standard, the college has adopted the Garamond, Palatino Linotype and Arial typefaces to complement the logo.
-The typefaces were selected for their legibility and flexibility in a number of sizes, and they should be used on posters, brochures and fliers, and throughout all of your publications.
+The typefaces were selected for their legibility and flexibility in a number of sizes, and they should be used on posters, brochures and flyers, and throughout all of your publications.
 Occasionally it may be appropriate to utilize a decorative font for headline, title or signature devices.
 Do not use more than two fonts on a single document.

 The majority of this guide is set in Garamond type.
 Garamond and Palatino are serif fonts with structured details on the end of the strokes.
 Serif fonts are considered easier to read in large quantities in print projects.
 Arial is a sans serif type, with no structured details on the strokes.
 Sans serif types are preferred for headings, captions and Web material.
-If you would like a zip file of CF's approved fonts, visit www.CF.edu/MPRServices to make a request.

-Garamond Regular ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz 0123456789!@#\$%^&\()
+Garamond Regular ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz 0123456789!@#\$%^&()

-Palatino Linotype Regular ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz 0123456789!@#\$%^&\()
+Palatino Linotype Regular ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz 0123456789!@#\$%^&()

-Arial Regular ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz 0123456789!@#\$%^&\()
+Arial Regular ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz 0123456789!@#\$%^&()